-Temporary scores are generated at the end of the test.
-The final scores go online after 20 days once the essay is manually read and graded.
-Scores are valid for five years.
-700 and above is considered a good score.
+Temporary scores are generated at the end of the test and the final scores go online after 20 days once the essay is manually read and graded.
+Your GMAT score is valid for five years, with a score of 600 considered good and over 660 excellent.

 Arrange a free consultation today to learn more.